KennyMcGeoch/LeetCodeExercises/README.md

 2185.
 Counting Words With a Given Prefix (Easy)
 2191.
 Sort the Jumbled Numbers (Medium)
 2196.
-Create Binary Tree From Descriptions (Medium) 2206.
+Create Binary Tree From Descriptions (Medium) 2200.
+Find All K-Distant Indices in an Array (Easy) 2206.
 Divide Array Into Equal Pairs (Easy)
 2220.
 Minimum Bit Flips to Convert Number (Easy)
 2221.
 Find Triangular Sum of an Array (Medium)